MaXiMo000/Quiz-App/README.md

 * **Gamification Hub** with daily challenges and tournament management interface
 * **PWA Installation Prompts** with native app-like experience
 * **Consistent Design System** with polished animations and micro-interactions
+* **Performance Optimized UI** with 60fps animations and reduced computational overhead
+* **Hardware Accelerated Transitions** using CSS transforms and optimized backdrop-filters
+* **Smooth Animation Framework** with simplified framer-motion implementations for better performance

 ### 💳 Subscription Plans